Tellusant/docs/about.md

 We combine this with exceptional statistical analysis and predictive artificial intelligence to create the most robust prediction tools possible.

 A specialty is our strategic forecasting solution: **PoluSim**.
-It has a 3- to 10-year horizon and is used for strategic planning, as well as operational forecasts with up to a 2-year horizon.
+It has a 3- to 10-year horizon and is used for strategic planning, as well as operational monthly forecasts with up to a 2-year horizon.

 This makes us unique in the world in building robust predictive strategy optimization solutions, suitable for global corporations.
 Predictions, not templates.